 Cucumber really are cooling!
 Cucumbers immediately bring to mind the idea of coolness and refreshment (as in “as cool as a … “) but their high water content and occasional seediness seems to imply that they’re not stellar in the nutrition area.

 That said, don’t limit yourself to cucumbers for this preparation — the same formula works with other vegetables, as suggested following the main recipe.
 Adapted from 5-Ingredient Vegan (2019) by Nava Atlas.

-- 1 long hothouse cucumber, 2 medium cucumbers, or 5 to 6 Kirby cucumbers
+- 2 medium cucumbers, 1 long hothouse cucumber, 2 medium cucumbers, or 5 to 6 Kirby cucumbers

 - 1 tablespoon salt